 - Challenges navigating familiar areas

-There’s more to the CIRS diagnostic puzzle than simply going yes/no through those thirty-seven symptoms.
-A qualified Shoemaker Protocol practitioner should go through the symptom clusters with you to get a more thorough understanding of what’s going on in your body.
+A qualified Shoemaker Protocol practitioner should go through the symptom clusters with you to thoroughly determine what’s going on in your body.
 Something normal to you may actually be quite abnormal.

 The Shoemaker Protocol is the only scientifically proven, peer-reviewed way to treat CIRS.
 Read more about how to treat CIRS.

-Did you know Flourish Clinic has Canada’s only certified Shoemaker Protocol practitioners?
-Book a complimentary 15 minute phone chat with Mark Volmer or Jane Prescot today!
+Did you know only Flourish Clinic has Canada’s certified Shoemaker Protocol practitioners?
+Book a complimentary 15-minute phone chat with Mark Volmer or Jane Prescot today.

 Do you think you have CIRS?